awsdocs/amazon-ec2-user-guide-windows/doc_source/sharing-amis.md

 Amazon's public images have an aliased owner, which appears as `amazon` in the account field\.
 This enables you to find AMIs from Amazon easily\.
 Other users can't alias their AMIs\.

- For information about creating an AMI, see [Creating an Amazon EBS\-Backed Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html) \.
+ For information about creating an AMI, see [Creating a custom Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Creating_EBSbacked_WinAMI.html)\.
 For more information about building, delivering, and maintaining your applications on the AWS Marketplace, see the [AWS Marketplace Documentation](https://docs.aws.amazon.com/marketplace/)\.

 **Topics**
 + [Find shared AMIs](usingsharedamis-finding.md)